 Examples of radio-frequency channel arrangement

-In Figures A1 and A2 two examples of channel arrangements are illustrated.
+In Figure A1 an examples of channel arrangements is illustrated.
 The basic channel bandwidth which are widely used for radio LAN is 2.16 GHz, and the other channels are 4.32 GHz, 8.64 GHz, 12.96 GHz, 17.28 GHz, 25.92 and 51.8 GHz.
 The extra channels are embedded to allocate channels in the whole frequency band.

-FIGURE A1

-Radio-frequency channel arrangement for close proximity application